Astral could be sold piecemeal after BCE deal blocked

 BCE can appeal the CRTC's ruling to the Federal Court of Appeal.
 BCE, which operates as a telecoms company under the Bell Canada banner, said it plans to ask the federal government to overturn the regulator's ruling.

-Even if BCE were to win an appeal, the transaction would need to win a nod from Canada's antitrust watchdog, the Competition Bureau, which has yet to issue its ruling on the deal.
+Even if BCE won an appeal, the transaction would need to win a nod from Canada's antitrust watchdog, the Competition Bureau, which has yet to issue its ruling on the deal.

-The federal government on Thursday said it has no plans to intervene, and analysts pointed out that there is no precedent for cabinet to intervene in a broadcasting M&A transaction.

-"Given the lack of precedent, a still pending decision by the Competition Bureau and an outside date of mid-January under the existing merger arrangement, we see a low likelihood of the transaction closing," McReynolds said.

-BCE's shares fell 1.7 percent to C$42.91 as analysts warned that the failure of the deal puts a crimp in its plans to expand its fiber-optic and next-generation LTE wireless network.
+BCE's shares fell 1.5 percent to C$42.98, as analysts warned that the failure of the deal puts a crimp in its plans to expand its fiber-optic and next-generation LTE wireless network.

 "We believe the failure of this deal may lead some to question the potential impact on BCE's future dividend increases and flexibility to fund increasing capital expenditure to accelerate growth," said UBS analyst Phillip Huang in a note.

-Shares of Corus Entertainment Inc fell 2.8 percent to C$22.33 as investors bet the ruling lowers the probability of it being taken over.
+Shares of Corus Entertainment Inc (CJRb.TO) fell 3.5 percent to C$22.16 as investors bet the ruling lowers the probability of it being taken over.

-Quebecor's shares rose slightly to C$34.61 as the failure of BCE's bid has reduced the prospects of heightened competition in the French-speaking province of Quebec, where Quebecor dominates the market.
+Shares of Quebecor (QBRb.TO) rose 1.8 percent to C$35.12 as the failure of BCE's bid has reduced the prospect of heightened competition in the French-speaking province of Quebec, where Quebecor dominates the market.

 ($1=$0.99 Canadian)